Olof Skötkonung: Yngvars saga víðförla

 Olof's relations to the lands east of the Baltic are mentioned in Yngvars saga víðförla (Ingvar's Saga), which dates from the late 13th or early 14th century.
 Here, the Semigallians who lived around the Daugava River in present-day Latvia, are described as a tributaries of Sweden and King Olof.
 However, the people of Semigallia rebelled and ceased paying the taxes due to them.
 Olof therefore sent a Swedish force led by his son Anund and grand-nephew Ingvar the Far-Travelled and subdued the recalcitrant Semigallian chieftains through persuasion and warfare.
-The reliabilty of the saga is debated, but archaeologists have confirmed Swedish settlements from the Viking Age in the Daugava area.
+The reliability of the saga is debated, but archaeologists have confirmed Swedish settlements from the Viking Age in the Daugava area.

-According to Snorri Sturlasson's work Heimskringla, several countries in the east paid tribute to the Swedes.
-A section of Heimskringla,Saint Olaf's Saga mentions that Finland, Karelia, Estonia, Courland (in Latvia) and all the countries further inland were subordinated by Olof's forefathers as clients.
-Several of these Baltic client areas probably rose up when the regular Swedish military expeditions to the Baltics stopped due to the war with Norway.
+According to Snorri Sturlasson's work Heimskringla, many countries in the east paid tribute to the Swedes.
+A section of Heimskringla, Saint Olaf's Saga, mentions that Finland, Karelia, Estonia, Courland (in Latvia) and all the countries further inland were subordinated by Olof's forefathers as clients.
+However, through inaction, Olof let the tributaries slip away from his realm.
+Adam of Bremen says that the Swedes had power over extensive lands up to the "Land of Women" (Kvenland?) and Courland.
+Judging from Snorri's account, the Baltic client areas may have risen up when the regular Swedish military expeditions to the Baltics stopped due to the war with Norway.
 This might be connected with the uprising of the Semigallians in Ingvar's Saga.
 Whatever influence or tributary system Olof had in the east apparently disappeared due to uprisings.

-In the early 11th century, the Swedish king would also have lost any dominion over Aldeigjuborg, even though Olaf's daughter Ingegerd received this town as bridal gift from Yaroslav the Wise and brought a jarl from Olof's realm to govern it.
-Aldeigjuborg, to the east of present-day Saint Petersburg, was probably burnt in 870, and several efforts were made to reclaim Swedish glory in the east.
-The short-lived return of Aldegjuborg to Olof's daughter might have been one of these efforts.
+Heimskringla, supported by contemporary scaldic verses, says that the Norwegian Jarl Eric found protection with Olof Skötkonung after 995 and carried out extensive raiding in the Baltic region and ruined Aldeigjuborg to the east of present-day Saint Petersburg.
+In the early 11th century, the Swedish king would however have lost any dominion he possibly had over this site, even though Olof's daughter Ingegerd received Aldeigjuborg as bridal gift from Yaroslav the Wise and brought a jarl from Olof's realm to govern it.
+Aldeigjuborg was probably burnt in 870, and several efforts were made to reclaim Swedish glory in the east.
+The short-lived bestowal of Aldeigjuborg to Olof's daughter might have been one of these efforts.
 The flourishing of Aldeigjuborg coincides with a much larger presence of Swedish goods all over eastern Europe.
 The grains cultivated in the Saint Petersburg area have the same DNA structure as Swedish grain in Birka, indicating a strong Swedish presence in Western Russia.
 In the 10th century, Swedish presence is found in all of Russia and Ukraine.
-In the late 10th century, Aldeigjuborg seems to have been burnt again and the Swedish presence removed, as described by Heimskringla, indicating that the Slavic and Finnic peoples under Swedish control had rebelled.
+In about 997, Aldeigjuborg seems to have been burnt again as related by Heimskringla.
+In the 11th century the Swedish presence vanished, indicating that the Slavic and Finnic peoples in the region became dominant.